sfuhrm/logwebconfig/README.md

 A simple runtime REST-based embedded HTTP server for configuring the log levels of Log4j1 and Log4j2 loggers.
+You can embed the server with one line in your Java program and configure log levels in the runtime with simple `curl` commands to `localhost`.
 You can query and modify the log levels of each and every logger inclusive the root logger with one HTTP PUT request.

 #### Target scenarios